12 injured in trolley crash in St. Augustine, firefighters say

 News4Jax was told by a source that at least one person was flown to Orange Park Medical Center.

-St. Augustine police are investigating the cause of the accident.
-A spokesperson said the car toppled onto its side while making a turn.
+A spokesperson said the car -- operated by Old Town Trolley Tours -- toppled onto its side while making a turn.
 No other vehicles or pedestrians were involved in the crash.

+The general manager for the trolley company said they are grateful none of the reported injuries are life-threatening.

+“Our prayers are certainly with our guest’s families,” GM Dave Chatterton said in an interview by phone.
+“We’ve been operating for 30 years here in this city and have one of the safest reputations in the country This is what we do.”